Top 10 Best Sites

 The Nice Guys of OkCupid aren’t just duplicitous and passive aggressive.

-They also need to have themselves validated from external sources, usually women.
-And these women can smell the desperation on them.
+The sad singles also need to have themselves validated from external sources, usually women.
+And most women can smell the desperation on them.

 The first thing you need to learn is if you aren’t satisfied with yourself as you are, you have to get good at pretending you are while you’re busting your ass to get there for real.